syncfusion-content/xamarin.android-docs/xamarin-android/SfTreeMap/Customization.md

 ---
 layout: post
-title: Customization in Syncfusion TreeMap control for Xamarin.Forms
+title: Customization in Syncfusion TreeMap control for Xamarin.Android
-description: This section explains the steps required to customize the data in Syncfusion TreeMap control for Xamarin.Forms
+description: This section explains the steps required to customize the data in Syncfusion TreeMap control for Xamarin.Android
-platform: xamarin
+platform: Xamarin.Android
 control: TreeMap
 documentation: ug
 ---